 Over the winter, while your woodstove is going you can make quite a bit of char cloth.
 But use the same precautions making char cloth as you would with a lit candle.
 Don’t leave the house with your box of char cloth on the top of the wood stove, and don’t go to bed with it in process.
 I take mine off the top of the fire box overnight and put it back on in the morning, just to be on the safe side.

-How to process tinder in a survival situation and get a fire going using char cloth from Martin Survival.
+How to start a fire using char cloth